Fgraziano/SimulationCode/README.md

 # SurvSampl
-Two phase sampling and gives performance of different design, plot of power and sample size
+Two phase sampling and performance of different design, plot of power and sample size